-CS4L recognizes the overarching role of Canada's sport system in developing athletes and promoting lifelong physical activity.
+Sport for Life recognizes the overarching role of Canada's sport system in developing athletes and promoting lifelong physical activity.
 This includes development of competition, coaching, funding, facilities and equipment, training partners, sport science, ancillary services, daily living support, and talent identification and development.
-Accordingly, LTAD calls for aligning the various components of the sport system to support athletes with all degrees of ability and disability in these areas.
+Accordingly, LTD calls for aligning the various components of the sport system to support athletes with all degrees of ability and diverse ability in these areas.

-By defining the key stages of athlete development, the LTAD model suggests how various organizations including Community, Provincial/Territorial and National Sport and DSOs, governments, schools, recreation, health care and rehabilitation organizations can optimize their contributions within the overall sport system.
+By defining the key stages of development, the LTD model suggests how various organizations including Community, Provincial/ Territorial and National Sport and DSOs, governments, schools, recreation, health care and rehabilitation organizations can optimize their contributions within the overall sport system.
 In particular, harmonization of F-Pl/Tl government policies and improved cooperation between able bodied and DSOs is essential.
-Without sport system alignment and appropriate integration, optimum benefits for athletes with disabilities will not be achieved.
+Without sport system alignment and appropriate integration, optimum benefits for athletes with diverse abilities will not be achieved.